Saburi Biobaku: Education and early career

 Biobaku was born in Igbore, Abeokuta to the family of a prominent Muslim chief and wealthy transporter Sanni Oloyede Biobaku, who bore the initials S.O.B., same as Saburi.
 He was educated at Ogbe Methodist Primary School, Abeokuta, Government College, Ibadan and Yaba Higher College.
 He also attended Cambridge University for his master's degree and the University of London's, Institute of Historical Research for his Ph.D. degree.
 He returned to Nigeria after his first degree to start his teaching career and worked as a school master in his former school at Government College, Ibadan and Government College, Umuahia.
 He later became the Secretary to the Premier and the Executive Council (SPEC) of the Western Region, Nigeria.
 Prior to becoming the premier's secretary, Biobaku was taught by him during his primary school days at Abeokuta.
 He returned to Nigeria after obtaining the PhD degree in 1953 to serve as the first African Registrar of the University of Ibadan.

 Later career

-In 1957, he wrote a book on his ethnic group, Egba.
+In 1957, he wrote a book on his tribe, Egba.
+The Egbas are a sub group of the Yoruba peoples who are predominantly found in Abeokuta.
 The book was titled: 'The Egba and their Neighbours', and was originally written as a dissertation but later turned into a 136-page text.
 He focused on the position of the Egba within historical contexts and factors that effected change in Yorubaland.
 The book also contained information on Egbaland during the coming of the Christian missionaries in the nineteenth century.
 At the time, the book was the second Nigerian authored historical study published by the Oxford University Press, after Kenneth Dike's, 'Trade and Politics in the Niger Delta'.
 He later wrote 'Sources of Yoruba History', published in 1973, and many other books.